Tim Long

 Long was also a consulting writer on The Simpsons Movie.

 He attended high school at South Huron District High School in Exeter, Ontario, Canada.

 Long graduated from University College at the University of Toronto with a major in English Literature and pursued graduate studies in English at Columbia University.
 He was an intern at Spy magazine under E. Graydon Carter before joining the staff of The David Letterman Show, where he wrote for three years, including one year as Head Writer.
-In 2008, Long developed and wrote a pilot for the Showtime network entitled "Kevin and the Chart of Destiny".
-He is currently developing an HBO series for Molly Shannon, and was also hired by producers Richard Donner and Lauren Shuler Donner to adapt The Goonies into a Broadway musical.
 He has won five Emmy awards, and been nominated for eight others.

 Writing credits

 The Simpsons episodes

 Long has written the following episodes: